 Current projects

 This book project analyzes how the rise of private insurance has reshaped the welfare states of Continental Europe.
 Once rooted in solidarity and collective provision, the systems of Belgium, France, Germany, and the Netherlands have, over the past four decades, become increasingly reliant on private pensions, life insurance, and health insurance.
-Despite their common institutional legacies, each country has followed a distinct path.
-Yet across these cases, structural outcomes converge: the expansion of private insurance strengthens financial actors, deepens labor market inequalities, and erodes political support for public welfare provision.
+Despite their common insurance-based legacies, these countries have followed distinct paths.
+Across them, however, the same political question returns: who remains in common pools, who gains private alternatives, and who bears the cost of protection?

-Book project, prepared as my habilitation thesis under the supervision of Bruno Palier.
+Book project, prepared as my habilitation thesis under the supervision of Bruno Palier (CNRS, Sciences Po).

 These mechanisms have tangible consequences: the project traces how these advantages translate into market performance and how they feed back into politics through campaign finance, lobbying, and media influence.
 In doing so, it highlights the redistributive implications of political favoritism and its broader consequences for the politics of policy.